Best CPU cooler in 2024 – air and AIO cooling tested

 8. Contact the manufacturer – reach out to the brand’s support, present your claim, and use your device’s warranty.

-Is an AIO quieter than air cooling?
+Is AIO quieter than air?

 AIO coolers are generally quieter than air coolers at idle speeds.
 Liquid stays cooler for longer, and the fans on the radiator shouldn’t start spinning until things start heating up.
 AIO coolers can be louder than air coolers when gaming, however, as the radiators often pack more fans, and there’s the sound of the pump.
 Ultimately, it depends on the rpm of the fan and how far you crank those fan curves.